-Students with previous experience will have a free trial lesson.
-They can range from 30-60 minutes long (depending on age and level of student) and will consist primarily of discussion and questions.
-Prepare to play a scale or excerpt that demonstrates your current skill level, and bring any/all curriculum that you’ve used so far.
+1.2 Students with previous experience will have a free trial lesson.
+They range from 30-60 minutes long (depending on age and level of student) and will primarily be for questions, discussion, and getting to know each other.
+Bring books and curriculum that you’ve worked from and prepare to share a scale or excerpt that demonstrates your current ability.

 Tuition and Term Dates

 2.1 Each terms’ tuition is determined by the amount of lessons, group classes, and recitals involved.
 Please email firstname.lastname@example.org to request information about current term tuition.

 2.2 Ms. Moss is committed to not turn anyone away due to prohibitive cost, so scholarships are available to supplement tuition of students who demonstrate commitment, merit, and financial need.